 "Jolene is a super sweet mini Labrodoodle, born with a heart on her head and a mustache on her snout," Jolene's owner said.
 "She discovered her reflection out of nowhere and played with herself for about a week.
 She'd go missing and we'd find her in front of the mirror playing with her reflection," she continued.
 "Her name is a nod to the queen of country music, Dolly Parton."

 Since Jolene's owner posted the video, it has gained more than 270,000 views and 10,000 "likes."

 Can dogs see reflections?

 Apparently, dogs are unable to recognize themselves, whether it's in a mirror, on a video, or in a photo.
-Which makes us wonder: Will Jolene ever realize that's it's just her reflection?
+This makes us wonder: Will Jolene ever realize that's it's just her reflection?

-"Dogs are very intelligent and adaptable creatures who, like countless others, lack the cognitive development necessary to self-recognize visually," Liz Stelow, an animal behavior clinician at the Veterinary Medical Teaching Hospital of the University of California, told National Geographic.
+"Dogs are very intelligent and adaptable creatures who, like countless others, lack the cognitive development necessary to self-recognize visually," said Liz Stelow, an animal behavior clinician at the Veterinary Medical Teaching Hospital of the University of California, in an interview with National Geographic.
 "It takes a good deal of sophisticated integration of information about yourself and your own movements and what you're seeing in front of you in that glass," added Diana Reiss, an animal psychologist at Hunter College in New York.

 Poor, poor Jolene!